 NUT FREE SCHOOL

-We have made the decision that Briary Primary School is a Nut Free School due to the fact that two of our pupilsu00a0have severe, life-threatening allergies to nuts including:-
+We have made the decision that Briary Primary School is a Nut Free School due to the fact that two of our pupils have severe, life-threatening allergies to nuts including:-

 Nutella and other chocolate spreads